spiral-project/ihatemoney/docs/security.md

 Somebody with the **private code** can:

 -   access the project through the web interface or the API
+-   add, modify or remove participants
 -   add, modify or remove bills
+-   view statistics of the project
 -   view project history
 -   change basic settings of the project
 -   change the email address associated to the project
 -   change the private code of the project
+-   delete the project

-Somebody with the **auth token** can manipulate the project through the API to do essentially the same thing:
+Somebody with the **auth token** can manipulate the project through the API:

 -   access the project
+-   add, modify or remove participants
 -   add, modify or remove bills
--   change basic settings of the project
+-   view statistics of the project
+-   delete the project

--   change the email address associated to the project
+The auth token is not enough to change basic settings of the project, or to change the email address or the private code.
--   change the private code of the project

 The auth token can also be used to build "invitation links".
 These links allow to login on the web interface without knowing the private code,